bgctw/MTKHelpers.jl/docs/src/embed_system.md

 # Overriding equations of an existing system

-For debugging bigger systems, it is helful to set some equations to zero or modify/simplify the system in other ways.
+For debugging bigger systems, it is helpful to set some equations to zero or modify/simplify the system in other ways.

 Function `override_system` takes a set of equations and matches the